 From Old Nonpareil to Lady Williams: Apple tasting notes, late season 2012/2013

 Here are my tasting notes from mid to late season.
 The Late season extends quite late here with Lady Williams coming in at the end of February.
 For notes on earlier apples and my thoughts on tasting and evaluation in general, see the previous post, Red Astrachan to King David.
 I did not review every apple I tasted this season.
-If something was really good, I’m inclined to mention it, but many of them I feel I need more time to live with before I make any judgement at all.
+If something was really good, I’m inclined to mention it, but I feel I need more time to live with many of them before I make any judgement at all.
 Young trees don’t always produce exemplary fruit, and it can be difficult to judge when to pick and eat apples.
 I also reserve the right to change my mind in the future as I encounter more specimens of various apples and maybe find new benchmarks for comparison.
 And, as always, what does well here in sunny (often hot) Northern California might not do so well where you live, and vice versa.
 This time around I’ve stuck mostly to apples that I did actually really like, or had a lot of, and passed by many that were just not that interesting.
 Some of these fruits are presented in the order of ripening, and some aren’t… if that makes any sense… if that doesn’t make sense, I guess I’ll just give up and get on with it.

 Old Nonpareil: Light, juicy, pleasing, easy to eat.
 Old Nonpareil has been very enjoyable eating this year.
 Old Nonpareil has a difficult to describe quality that makes me think of some candy that I can’t remember, if it ever even existed in the first place.
 It is not particularly intensely flavored or rich though, and is more along the lines of a light refreshing pleasant apple.
 Everything seems to come together pretty well for an enjoyable eating experience.
 It has something of a citrus quality, but I’m not sure if that’s due mostly to the acidity or actual flavor compounds in the citrus realm.
 Either way, citrus comes to mind, and not just to my mind.
 Like many old apples, it is not crisp or crunchy.
 It is alleged to keep well, but we didn’t have enough to try keeping any, especially since they seem to be prone to dropping from the tree before they are ripe.
 The branch is in the shade and this is it’s first year bearing significant fruit, so I’m not sure the fruit is exemplary.
 For now I’ll look forward to eating them when I can get them, and will probably graft a branch in a sunnier location for further evaluation.